wonkodv/reqtrace/FORMATS.md

 ## Markdown Requirements

-This project's preferred format as used in `REQUIREMENTS.md` or this File.
+This project's preferred format as used in `REQUIREMENTS.md` or this file.
+Everything is ignored until a requirement starts.
+The everything is a requirement until the next requirement or heading.

 ### FMT_MD: Markdown File Format